yucongkoo/tp/docs/DeveloperGuide.md

 5. The application should gracefully handle errors to prevent system crashes and data corruption.
 6. The application should be offered as a free service to the public.
 7. The application should be able to respond within one second.
-8. The application should be able to handle and support manual edits to the data file.
+8. The application should be able to handle and support manual edits to the data file, erroneous data files should not crash the application.

 ## Glossary